 Once back in New York, I felt exhilarated, back in a bubble which pops and blasts around you at every moment.
 Arriving back in Manhattan till in the thick of festivities, made me warm and fuzzy inside.
 Brooklyn, however, was empty, and I quickly realised that my new apartment was as far from feeling like home as possible.

 On closer inspection, it was in terrible condition, we were flooded twice, there was no natural light, and a Spanish family of 20 resided in the exact area above my room and made no qualms about tearing the floor apart and bashing around from 6am ’til the early morning.
 I also arrived before my roommates, so the place was empty, the weather was utterly freezing, there was a blizzard which left us in darkness as I struggled to work from home through the noise above (not to mention the panic and unrest within me), and one of the roommates came back and slept in the hallway for four days straight, not moving once.
 Living in New York is not always so glamorous, it seems.
 The whole place smelled awful.
 I had to get out of there.
+In the midst of these challenges, I decided to address the living situation head-on.
+With the apartment feeling more like a nightmare than a home, I took the initiative to investigate potential subsurface mapping solutions.
+This led me to uncover various hidden issues and understand the structural problems better, including the need for professional floor leveling to correct some of the underlying issues.
+This was the first step towards finding a new place to live.
+I also reached out to professionals for assessments, such as conducting a thermographic survey UK to pinpoint the source of the persistent issues plaguing the space.
+I had to get out of there.

 Slight glitch, I had somehow ended up on the lease, so the struggle to find a replacement was palpable.
 One week of chronic anxiety at work sorting things out, everything suddenly changed – overnight.
 Because I decided that no one was going to turn things around except me, so I took the actions needed to get me towards the life I wanted, immediately.